brandenge/data-structures-and-algorithms/README.md

 # Data Structures and Algorithms

-These are my implementations of common data structures and algorithms, currently available in the following languages:
+These are my implementations of common [data structures](#data-structures) and [algorithms](#algorithms).
+Implementations are currently available in the following languages:

 - [Python](#python)
 - [JavaScript](#javascript)